cosmic-zip/maidz/README.md

 What you can also do to secure your DNS-connections is to use DNScrypt.

 The thing I don't like about DNScrypt is one of its core functions: to use OpenDNS as your resolver.
-OpenDNS has gotten quite a bad rep in the last years for various things like aggressive advertising and hijacking google-searches on diﬀerent setups.
+OpenDNS has gotten quite a bad rep in the last years for various things like aggressive advertising and hijacking google-searches on different setups.
 I tested it out yesterday and couldn't replicate these issues.
 But I am certain that some of these "features" of OpenDNS have been actively blocked by my
-Firefox-setup (which you ﬁnd below).
+Firefox-setup (which you find below).
 In particular the addon Request Policy seems to prevent to send you to OpenDNS' search function when you typed in an address it couldn't resolve.
 The particular issue about that search function is that it apparently is powered by yahoo! and thus yahoo! would log the addresses you are searching for.

 Depending on your threat-model, i.e. if you don't do anything uber-secret you don't want anybody to know, you might consider using DNScrypt, as the tool seems to do a good job at encrypting your DNS- traﬃc.
 There also seems to be a way to use DNScrypt to tunnel your queries to a DNS-server other than OpenDNS - but I haven't yet checked the functionality of this.

-So, if you don't mind that OpenDNS will know every website you visit you might go ahead and conﬁgure DNScrypt:
+So, if you don't mind that OpenDNS will know every website you visit you might go ahead and configure DNScrypt:
 Download the current version.
 Then:
 `$ sudo bunzip2 -cd dnscrypt-proxy-*.tar.bz2 | tar xvf -`